swapnilnakate7/sn-businessapp-a5/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## In Progress
+*   Products, Services, About Feature in Progress!

 ## Further help

 You can reach out to me at https://swapnilnakate.in | nakate.swapnil7@gmail.com | @swapnilnakate7 (Twitter)